ben-manes/gradle-versions-plugin/README.md

 * `"json"`: format output file as json text
 * `"xml"`: format output file as xml text, can be used by other plugins (e.g. sonar)
 * `"html"`: format output file as html
+* `"problems"`: report each outdated dependency to Gradle's [Problems API](https://docs.gradle.org/current/userguide/reporting_problems.html) rather than to a file
 * `Closure`: will be called with the result of the dependency update analysis (from Kotlin, use the `outputFormatter(Action<Result>)` function instead)

+The `problems` format adds each outdated dependency to Gradle's problems report, `build/reports/problems/problems-report.html`.
+Each problem is labeled with the versions printed in its row of the plain text report, and an upgrade to each of those later versions is listed as a solution.
+The lines printed under the row are included as the problem's details: the `because` reason, the project URL, and where the dependency comes from.
+In a report of more than one project, the projects that declare the dependency are always listed there, not only where their versions differ.
+The problems are printed on the console under `--warning-mode all`.
+The Problems API is incubating and needs Gradle 8.13 or later, so on an older Gradle the format is skipped with a message at the info log level.

 The console summary is printed at the lifecycle log level, so `--quiet` suppresses it.
-The report file is still written; read it, or drop `--quiet`, if a script was piping the console output.
+A file format's report is still written; read it, or drop `--quiet`, if a script was piping the console output.

 You can also set multiple output formats using comma as the separator: